holyhamster/FindMore/README.md

 FindMore is a pure javascript extension for the Chrome browser that lets you create multiple panels to help you with research.

-Get it from the Chrome store(link) or load it yourself from the source code.
+Get it from the Chrome store(approval pending) or load it yourself from the source code!

 <b>Features:</b>